Broadway Rose Theatre Company: 2010s

-The company's 2018 production of Mamma Mia! smashed box office records with over 12,000 tickets sold—surpassing the previous record holder (Cats, 2013) by over 30%.
+The company's 2018 production of Mamma Mia! broke their previous box office record with over 12,000 tickets sold—surpassing the previous record holder (Cats, 2013) by over 30%.

-In 2019, Broadway Rose produced all its shows at the New Stage Tigard location due to construction occurring at its usual summer theater venue –Tigard High School’s Deb Fennell Auditorium.
+In 2019, Broadway Rose produced all its shows at the New Stage Tigard location due to construction occurring at its usual summer theater venue – Tigard High School’s Deb Fennell Auditorium.
 The summer production of Footloose set the record for the largest cast at the New Stage: 28 actors and nine musicians shared the space.